jondowson/pod/README.md

 The settings specified in '**cluster_settings.sh**' and the servers '**.json**' will be edited into this copied resources folder.
 But for all the settings they do not cover, you can manually edit any of them.
 So if required, hit **\<ctrl-c\>** at the end of this initial stage - you will have 10 seconds!
-Then edit any dse config file in the build's resources folder.
+Then edit any dse config file in the build's **resources** folder.

 Re-launch **pod_dse**.
 All servers will receive a bespoke version of the resources folder + all required software.
 A pod-launcher script will be run remotely and finish the server configuration.
+You can then perform a rolling start of the cluster - see help for example.